 The course is divided into two parts—The Woods In Your Backyard and The Wildlife In Your Backyard.
 Two of the DVD videos used in the course—How Birds Eat and Insect Defense—were created by Dr. Ron Goor, creator of the Smithsonian’s Insect Zoo, the first live insect zoo in the U.S.

 Special sections are devoted to: Plants, Ornithology, Entomology, Herpetology, Mammalogy and Teaching Others About Nature.
 Individuals will learn how to manage your land, map it, and assess why you bought the land and what you hope to get out of it.

 Plus, subjects like tree identification, forest and wildlife management, water resources, best plants for wildlife, creating wildflower meadows, lists of native plant nurseries and contractors, recreation, aesthetic appeal and ways to improve each will be covered.
+Cost is $265.

 This is the second e-learning program offered by WindStar.
 The first certifies individuals as “Wildlife Habitat Naturalists.”